-Chad Dean, the other half of Weekend Review Kit and lead teacher at the Lauder-Dean homeschool, earned an MFA in creative writing from Goddard College.
+The other half of Weekend Review Kit and lead teacher at the Lauder-Dean homeschool, Chad earned an MFA in creative writing from Goddard College.
 While he was a stay-at-home dad, he decided to put his skill and insight to good use by writing about the emerging cannabis industry and its associated culture.
 He has a passion for helping small businesses, including an indie press, a comic books shop, a health food store, and vertically integrated cannabis operations, start up and thrive.

 Kevin is a cannabis activist and new father living in Baltimore, Maryland.
 Before co-founding Splimm, Kevin was the Deputy Director of Maryland NORML and sat on the Board of Directors for the Minority Cannabis Business Association.
 Through Splimm Kevin would like to promote positive images of cannabis use as it relates to being a complete parent: “I feel the stigma of parents using pot has got to be examined and dismantled.
 Too many good parents and families have suffered because of the war on drugs.
 Splimm hopes to show that parents who use cannabis preside over happy and healthy families.”
 Kevin earned his bachelor’s and master’s degree in television and media management from Morgan State University.

 Sierra is an artist living and working in New York.
 She studied printmaking and animation at Bennington College, from which she graduated in 2015, and draws inspiration from such artists as Enrique Chagoya, William Kentridge, Frieda Kahlo, and Hieronymous Bosch.
 Her mixed media work incorporates woodcuts, lithography, and monotyping to create heavily layered prints, animations, books, and installations.
 She is a gallery attendant at the International Print Center in New York.
 Check out her portfolio.